stenionobres/AspNetCoreWebApiLab/README.md

 The `OrderBy` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [UserService](./AspNetCoreWebApiLab.Api/Services/UserService.cs) and [IQueryableExtensions](./AspNetCoreWebApiLab.Api/Tools/IQueryableExtensions.cs) classes to **apply sorting on Users API version 3**.

 The application splits the OrderBy parameter fields and apply the sorting using the [System.Linq.Dynamic.Core](https://www.nuget.org/packages/System.Linq.Dynamic.Core) package.

+## Searching/Filtering

+Filtering is the application of a boolean condition against a collection of resources in order to subset the collection to ony those resources for which the condition is true.
+For those familiar with SQL, filtering is analogous to a SQL query with a WHERE clause.
+This [article](https://developer.sas.com/reference/filtering/) presents a good content about rest apis searching/filtering.

+This project implements a basic example of searching/filtering.
+The parameters are sent by query string.

+The `Filter` parameter from [UsersResourceParameters](./AspNetCoreWebApiLab.Api/Models/V3/UsersResourceParameters.cs) class model is used in [UserService](./AspNetCoreWebApiLab.Api/Services/UserService.cs) and [IQueryableExtensions](./AspNetCoreWebApiLab.Api/Tools/IQueryableExtensions.cs) classes to **apply searching/filtering on Users API version 3**.

 ## References used